m99coder/pglogical-poc/README.md

 pg_logical_replication_results=# exit
 ```

-## Metrics
+## Metrics & Alerting

 To monitor the overall performance and the replications in particular [PostgreSQL Server Exporter](https://github.com/prometheus-community/postgres_exporter) is used to export metrics in the [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/#using-docker) format.
 A valid example configuration file for Prometheus can be found [here](https://github.com/prometheus/prometheus/blob/release-2.28/config/testdata/conf.good.yml).
-The effective configuration file is [this](./prometheus.yml) one.
+The effective configuration file is [this](./prometheus/prometheus.yml) one.

 The following endpoints provide metrics respectively: